Skip to content

 Full

 The complete pipeline.
 Every stage runs (except Document, which is always optional).
+Triage runs first to classify complexity, identify affected areas, and produce search targets that scope all downstream stages.
 Use this when the task is complex, the requirements are unclear, or you're working in unfamiliar code.

 Examples: